DidiDigits/RFLAB_Driver_TS87222C/README.md

 ## 🎯 Overview
 This repository provides an Arduino UNO–based controller for the **Keysight 87222C Transfer Switch**, along with a custom PCB interface designed to safely and reliably connect the Arduino to the RF switch.
-The project includes Arduino firmware, PCB design files, the switch datasheet, and MATLAB/Python scripts for automated control.
+The project includes Arduino firmware, PCB design files, the switch datasheet, and MATLAB scripts for automated control.

 ## 📌 Features
 - Full control of the Keysight 87222C transfer switch